-- 1. A grade point average (GPA) of 3.25 is considered the minimum level of academic performance for all SPLP graduate students. - 2.
+- 1. A grade point average (GPA) of 3.25 is considered the minimum level of academic performance for all SPLP graduate students.
+Students with below a 3.25 GPA will be placed on probation. - 2.
 Clinical practicum courses must be completed with a grade of "B" or higher to meet the requirements for graduation.
 Furthermore, the practicum hours in clinical courses with a grade of "C" or lower will not apply to ASHA certification or state licensure requirements. - 3.
 An overall clinical practicum grade of "B" or better must be obtained in the two semesters immediately prior to participating in an externship.
 If a grade of "C" or lower is earned in any of these semesters, it will delay and may preclude an externship placement. - 4.
 The SLP-MS program requires that students repeat any course that resulted in a final grade of F, because all coursework is required for certification and licensure in the field.
 The IUP SGSR Repeat Policy will be enforced.
+See the IUP Graduate School policy here: Course Repeat Policy Indiana University of Pennsylvania Acalog ACMSTM (iup.edu).
 Students with a grade of F in a course will not be approved for externship placement until they repeat the course and achieve a C or better grade.
 See below for policies regarding externship placement. - 5.
-Only one course or clinic may be repeated, and only one time. - 6.
-No person will be granted a degree who has more than one "C" grade in graduate courses in Speech-Language Pathology, regardless of the number of credits for the course. - 7.
+As per IUP SGSR course repeat policy, only two courses may be repeated, and only one time.
+In the SLP program, only one of the repeated courses may be a clinical course. - 6.
+No person will be granted a degree who has more than one "C" grade in graduate courses in Speech-Language Pathology, regardless of the number of credits for the course.
+No person will be granted a degree who has a "C" grade in a clinical course. - 7.
 Students must demonstrate all the Technical Standards and Professional Dispositions.